califano-lab/ARACNe3/README.md

 system.

 ## List of Improvements in Development:
- - **IN PROGRESS** Multithreading/non-multithreading option via commandline
- - **IN PROGRESS** First MI-pruning step based on null model for MI and Benjamini-Hochberg principle control for user-parametrizable FDR.
+ -  - **IN PROGRESS** First MI-pruning step based on null model for MI and Benjamini-Hochberg principle control for user-parametrizable FDR.
  - Second DPI-pruning step made optional and implemented
+ - Multithreading/non-multithreading option via commandline
+ - Compression of gene name identifiers ("_gxxx_") from std::string -> uint16_t and decompression
  - **IN PROGRESS** Low-level optimization and parallel for loop processing.
    Namely, minimizing heap allocation and using caches, as well as using the most efficient data structures required to store edge information (hashmaps,